Goat Cheese and Chive Gougères

 adapted from Eggs on Sunday

-makes about 4 1/2 dozen bite size puffs
+makes about 4 1/2 dozen bite size puffs1 cup milk

 4 ounces (1 stick) unsalted butter